ShihanHe/sightings-project/README.md

 ## Views
 ### Map
-A view that shows a map that displays the location of the squirrel sightings on an OpenStreets map.
-[OpenStreets map](https://www.openstreetmap.org/about/).
+A view that shows a map that displays the location of the squirrel sightings on an [OpenStreets map](https://www.openstreetmap.org/about/).
 -	Located at: /map
 -	Methods Supported: GET